-While DSPD Focal Point on Youth itself is unable to consider applications for internships, it does take interns from time to time through the United Nations Headquarters Internship Programme.
+While we are unable to consider applications for internships, we do take interns from time to time through the United Nations Headquarters Internship Programme.
 This page contains information on internships available throughout the United Nations system and other international organizations.
 Please contact each office directly regarding programmes and not our office as we only host this list.

 Details about an internship programme listed below are meant to be a guide only.
 While every effort has been taken to ensure that this information is accurate, details should always be checked with reference to the web site of the organization in question.
 If you are aware of other UN internship programmes that are not listed below, please send us the details.

 Economic and and Social Commission for Western Asia (ESCWA)

 The purpose of the programme is to promote among the participants a better understanding of major problems confronting the world and to give them an insight into how the United Nations attempts to find solutions to these problems.
 The programme also provides ESCWA with the assistance in the implementation of its programme by availing itself of the services of outstanding young students and professionals in fields relevant to our work, such as agriculture, computer science, demography, economics, energy, engineering, environment, finance, international relations, journalism, mass media, political economy, public administration, sociology, statistics and translation and terminology.

 The duration of the ESCWA Internship programme is from three to six months.
 It is awarded on the recommendation of, and in consultation with, the Chief of Division.
 Interns spend at least three working days per week in the Division carrying out their assignment under the supervision of a staff member for a minimum of four hours per day.

 The following criteria are used to determine eligibility for the ESCWA Internship programme: